youandvern/efficalc/examples/conc_col_pmm/README.md

 # Scope
-This program supports the analysis of rectangular, symmetric, perimeter-reinforced concrete columns in accordance with ACI 318-19.
+This program supports the analysis of rectangular, symmetric, perimeter-reinforced concrete columns in accordance with ACI 318-19 and using the exact capacity method.

 # Program Features
 - **PMM Diagrams**: Creates 3D Axial-Moment-Moment interaction diagrams.
 - **PM Diagrams**: For each load case entered, creates a 2D PM interaction diagram including the location of the load case on the PM axes relative to the capacity curve.
-- **Demand-to-Capacity Ratios (DCRs)**: Calculates the PM Vector DCR for each load case entered.
-For more information see
+- **Demand-to-Capacity Ratios (DCRs)**: Calculates the PM Vector DCR (defined below) for each load case entered.
+- **Calculation Reports**: Generates a calc report for the column showing the full capacity calculation for all selected load cases, including cross-section diagrams, code references, and DCR calculations.

 # Definitions and Theory
-This program calculates column capacity according to the exact capacity method, which means it calculates the column’s exact reaction to bending at any angle.

 - **Axial force ($P$)**: The force in the column parallel to its length, where a positive value indicates compression.
 - **Ultimate axial force ($P_u$)**: The axial force applied to a column (typically calculated using a factored load combination).
 - **Nominal axial capacity ($P_n$)**: The calculated axial load capacity, without a safety factor.